Darius McCollum: Notable arrests

-On June 13, 2008, McCollum, 43, was arrested again.
-He was wearing a hardhat and carrying a knapsack, flashlight and gloves with an MTA logo.
-He was dressed in the blue T-shirt and work pants typically worn by track workers and was arrested as he tried to enter a restricted area of a midtown station.
-McCollum was charged with criminal impersonation, criminal trespass and possession of burglary tools—a hammer and screwdriver tucked in his backpack.
-These "burglary tools" are also the typical repair equipment that all MTA maintenance workers carry.
+On June 13, 2008, McCollum was arrested again as he tried to enter a restricted area of a midtown station.
+He was dressed in the blue T-shirt and work pants typically worn by track workers, and wearing a hardhat and carrying a knapsack, flashlight, and gloves with an MTA logo.
+McCollum was charged with criminal impersonation, criminal trespass, and possession of burglary tools—a hammer and screwdriver typically carried by all MTA maintenance workers—tucked in his backpack.
 When his mother was interviewed over the telephone, she said, "Any time Darius wears anything remotely resembling the transit uniform, he gets arrested."

-McCollum was released from the Downstate Correctional Facility on July 3, 2007—nine months after his arrest for violating parole by returning to the city from Winston-Salem, North Carolina.
 He was arrested at Penn Station on October 5, 2008, for impersonating a Long Island Rail Road employee and answering passengers' questions.

 On August 31, 2010, McCollum was arrested for the 27th time and charged with grand larceny and possession of stolen property in connection with the theft of a private bus from a Trailways of New York terminal in Hoboken, New Jersey.
 According to police, McCollum allegedly boarded the bus at approximately 6:30 a.m. that morning and discovered the keys left in the ignition.
 McCollum is accused of then commandeering the bus, with the theft reportedly going unnoticed for two hours as McCollum drove around John F. Kennedy International Airport and Jamaica, Queens.
 McCollum was taken into custody without incident.
 Police stated McCollum is "very smart, he's not a dumb guy" and that he was a "gentleman" during arrest and processing.

 At the time of his arrest, he had spent 18 years—more than a third of his life—in jail for transit-related offenses.
 In 2013, McCollum pleaded guilty to stealing the Trailways bus.
-On December 24 2013, McCollum was released on parole and was to voluntarily enter cognitive behavioral therapy.
+On December 24, 2013, McCollum was released on parole and was to voluntarily enter cognitive behavioral therapy.
 The terms of the parole, which lasted until August 24, 2015, required that he does not operate a motor vehicle.